 • Add vanilla and egg and beat well.

-• In a medium bowl, combine flour, oats, baking powder, and salt.
+• In a medium bowl, combine flour, oats, baking powder, cinnamon and salt.
 Add to sugar mixture beating on low-speed until blended.
 Cover and refrigerate 30 minutes.

 • Combine all ingredients for filling in a medium bowl.